holographicSol/Detectionator/README.md

     Although this software uses a highly modified and upgraded ImageAI it is thanks to ImageAI that this software exists at all and my mods/upgrades are simple in comparison and exist only to allow for more functionality in specific areas of ImageAI.
+    All rights reserved however source code may be available on request however not many things auto-annotate and if they do they cost money and i really need money.

+    paypal: benjaminjc173@gmail.com :)